sedanonpc/agentdd/POINTS_TRANSACTIONS_README.md

 ## Integration with Existing System

-The `dare_points_transactions` table complements the existing `user_accounts` table by providing a detailed audit trail of all points movements.
+The `points_transactions` table complements the existing `user_accounts` table by providing a detailed audit trail of all points movements.
 While the `user_accounts` table maintains the current balance state, the transactions table records how that state changed over time.

 ## Querying Transaction Data